 Information to help COVID-19 stress

-Here is a curated list of whom I follow across various media for valid COVID-19 information.
+Here is a curated list of whom I follow across various media platforms for valid COVID-19 information.
 This list was curated by vetting for credibility and an absence of political overshadowing.
-It’s divided into two categories, primary sources and transducers of information.

 Primary sources are those who are on the cutting edge of research, practice, and policy.
-Transducers are those who can take this primary information and package it into consumable bites for the public.
+They are credible wellsprings of iinformation.

 COVID-19 primary resources